lab11/otbr/README.md

-# border-router-software
+# otbr: OpenThread Border Router
-A collection of scripts and services for an OpenThread border router
+A collection of software and services for an OpenThread border router